What is PCB?

 Non-specific methods can be used for initial PCB field screening tests, such as the SM-TCPs PCB Screening Kit, which can be used to detect PCBs in oil transformers at a limit of 2 ppm.

-PT Hyprowira Adhitama Laboratory can currently conduct a screening test to detect the presence of PCBs in transformer oil at a limit of 2 ppm, using: SM-TCPs SM-TCPsLC Instruments - Sea Marconi Potentiometric Test Kit at low concentrations - Total Chlorine and PCBs screening in minerals oil from 0.5 to 10 ppm of SEA Marconi equivalent - Patented Method PCB - Total Chlorine and PCBs screening-Mineral Oil.
+The PT Hyprowira Adhitama laboratory is currently able to perform a screening test to detect the presence of PCBs in transformer oil at a limit of 50 ppm, using: SM- TCPs Instrument SM-TCPsLC –Potentiometric Test Kit at low concentrations Sea Marconi - Total Chlorine and PCBs screening in minerals oil from 0.5 to 100 ppm of PCB equivalent - Patented Method SEA Marconi - Total Chlorine and PCBs screening-Mineral Oil.

-The kit test we use is a kit for testing chlorine in mineral oil.
-Because PCBs are chlorine-based materials, the test kit can detect them.
-The test cannot distinguish between PCBs and other chlorine-containing compounds, which can also be found in transformer oil.
-Therefore, a negative result is an indicator that the PCB does not exist, but a positive result only indicates that the PCB can exist and verification will be needed using laboratory procedures.
-It is recommended that PCB positive samples from the screening procedure must be verified by the GC / ECD method in accordance with IEC 61619 in an ISO 17025 accredited laboratory.
+The test kit we use is a kit for the chlorine in mineral oil screening test.
+Since PCB is a chlorine-based material, the test kit can detect it.
+The tests were unable to tell the difference between PCBs and other chlorine-containing compounds, which can also be found in transformer oil.
+Therefore, a negative result is an indicator that a PCB is not present, but a positive result only indicates that a PCB can exist and verification will be required using laboratory procedures.
+It is recommended that PCB positive samples from the screening procedure should be verified by the GC/ECD method according to IEC 61619 in an ISO 17025 accredited laboratory.

-The SM-TCP POTENTIOMETRIC KIT from SEA MARCONI that we use has a lower danger level, no environmental risk, and a risk class for smaller transportation (packing group II) from the best competitors (packing group I and 3), as seen in the Comparison Table.
+The SM-TCP POTENTIOMETRIC KIT from SEA MARCONI that we use has a lower hazard level, has no environmental risk, and a smaller risk class for transportation (packing group II) than the best competitors (packing group I and 3), as seen in the Comparison Table.

-The SM-TCP POTENTIOMETRIC KIT from SEA MARCONI that we use, has been used by several international organizations such as UNIDO, in monitoring and inventorying transformers as seen in the Relevant Refference Table.
+The SM-TCP POTENTIOMETRIC KIT from SEA MARCONI that we use, has been used by several international organizations such as UNIDO, in monitoring and inventorying transformers as shown in the Relevant Reference Table.